spectrocloud/librarium/docs/docs-content/troubleshooting/enterprise-install.md

 ## Non-unique vSphere CNS Mapping

-In Palette releases 4.4.8 and earlier, self-hosted instances of Palette in vSphere do not have globally unique cluster IDs.
-This can lead to issues if you have multiple instances of self-hosted Palette in your vSphere environment, and can lead to data loss and data overwrite issues during an upgrade as well.
+In Palette releases 4.4.8 and earlier, Persistent Volume Claims (PVCs) metadata do not use a unique identifier for self-hosted Palette clusters.
+This causes incorrect Cloud Native Storage (CNS) mappings in vSphere, potentially leading to issues during node operations and upgrades.

 This issue is resolved in Palette releases starting with 4.4.14.
 However, if you have self-hosted instances of Palette in your vSphere environment, you should execute the following utility script to make the Cloud Native Storage (CNS)